What Makes AI Research Replicable? Executable Knowledge Graphs as Scientific Knowledge Representations: Executable Knowledge Graphs

-Our corpus curation strategy is a fully automated, paper-centric pipeline designed for scalability.
-For each paper targeted for reproduction (papers in PaperBench \cite{starace2025paperbench}), we employ o4-mini to identify its core \textit{techniques}, which drive a two-pronged collection process. \textbf{Note that we strictly do NOT use the GitHub repositories or third-party reproduction repositories listed in PaperBench’s blacklist to avoid any risk of data leakage}.
-We first perform reference-based selection, expanding the corpus by filtering each paper’s references and retaining the top five most valuable works, ranked by their technical contribution and overlap.
-Next, we conduct technique-based retrieval, using the top-contributing techniques as keywords to retrieve additional papers from the web.
+Our corpus curation is a paper-aware automated pipeline engineered for continuous scalability and cross-domain extensibility, as shown in Figure~\ref{fig:main}(a).
+For each paper targeted for reproduction (papers in PaperBench \cite{starace2025paperbench}), {\ours} automates the collection of all prerequisite resources, beginning by employing o4-mini to identify its core \textit{techniques}.
+Centered on these techniques, we first cull its top-ranked references via LLM, and then execute an automated technique-based web retrieval, culminating in a curated set of ten relevant papers for each. \textbf{Note that we strictly do NOT use any GitHub or third-party reproduction repositories listed in PaperBench’s blacklist to avoid any risk of data leakage}.
 All retrieved papers are processed to fetch their \LaTeX\ sources from arXiv and then identify the associated GitHub.
-A rule-based filter is applied to retain papers with official repositories, resulting in the curated corpus of \textbf{paper–repository pairs}.
+Papers without official repositories are automatically filtered out, resulting in a corpus of \textbf{paper-repository pairs}. \definecolor{ForestGreen}{rgb}{0.13, 0.55, 0.13}